Managing Workplace Conflict: Improving Leadership & Personal Effectiveness

 Waltham, MA 02451-1411

-This experiential course uses real (de-identified) workplace conflicts supplied in advance by attendees as examples for exploration and change.
-Didactic presentations combined with role-playing and focused feedback will help to improve your interactive techniques and communication methods to make lasting changes.
+Real (de-identified) workplace conflicts are utilized in conjunction with role-playing and focused feedback to improve your interactive techniques and communication methods to make lasting changes.
+The program focuses on developing skills and motivation to make lasting changes.

-The program is designed for physicians whose goals are to improve their leadership skills effectiveness with relationships at work, and their skills for addressing difficulties that arise in the workplace environment whether as practitioners or leaders.
+The program is designed for physicians who strive to improve their leadership skills and personal effectiveness with relationships at work, and to enhance their skills for addressing difficulties that arise in the workplace environment, both as practitioners and as leaders.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Massachusetts Medical Society and Physician Health Services, Inc. The Massachusetts Medical Society is accredited by the ACCME to provide continuing medical education for physicians.